broadinstitute/polyphonia/README.md

 ## Example Run-Throughs

 You can practice using polyphonia by detecting cross-contamination between two of our SARS-CoV-2 clinical samples: plate neighbors [USA-MA-Broad_CRSP-01315-2021](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR13971573) and [USA-MA-Broad_CRSP-01323-2021](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR13971565).

 We will run polyphonia twice: once with vcf files and unaligned consensus genomes as input, once with heterozygosity tables and aligned consensus genomes as input.
 (After you are done following along, you can run polyphonia with vcf files and *aligned* consensus genomes and with heterozygosity tables and *unaligned* consensus genomes.)

+Before we start, follow [Getting Started](#getting-started) Steps 1-4 to set up your container.

 ### With VCF Files and Unaligned Consensus Genomes

 #### Inputs

-The input files we will use for this example are in your directory `/opt/polyphonia/test/input`:
+Inside your container, the input files we will use for this example are in the directory `/opt/polyphonia/test/input`:

 - [**NC_045512.2.fasta**](/test/input/NC_045512.2.fasta): the SARS-CoV-2 reference genome, retrieved from [NCBI](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2).
 - [**USA-MA-Broad_CRSP-01315-2021.fasta**](/test/input/USA-MA-Broad_CRSP-01315-2021.fasta) and [**USA-MA-Broad_CRSP-01323-2021.fasta**](/test/input/USA-MA-Broad_CRSP-01323-2021.fasta): the SARS-CoV-2 consensus genome assembled from samples USA-MA-Broad_CRSP-01315-2021 and USA-MA-Broad_CRSP-01323-2021.